 This Division does not apply in relation to conduct to which section 736, 992A or 992AA of the Corporations Act 2001 applies.

 Note: Section 736 of the Corporations Act 2001 prohibits hawking of securities.
 Section 992A of that Act prohibits hawking of certain financial products.
-Section 992AA of that Act prohibits hawking of managed investment products.
+Section 992AA of that Act prohibits hawking of interests in managed investment schemes (which for the purposes of that Act include interests in notified foreign passport funds).

 Division 3 — Lay-by agreements